polent/b/content/blog/RethinkingCSSLayoutsMoreThanJustFlex/RethinkingCSSLayoutsMoreThanJustFlex.md

 ## TL;DR

-Many developers know only `display: block` and Flexbox.
-Grid, Floats, Flow-Root and Container Queries are almost forgotten.
+Many developers know only `display: block` and `display: none`.
+Grid, Floats, Flow-Root and Container Queries are always forgotten.
 This creates weak layouts and too much JavaScript.
 Here is a short overview with examples when to use what.

 ## How it started